-Under Swedish law, trafficking victims that are part of criminal proceedings can lodge a claim for compensation of damages to be paid by the perpetrator, and the prosecutor (upon request by the party) presents this action provided that it will not result in a major disruption.98 Alternatively, victims of crime may lodge a separate claim for compensation from the offender within 10 years from the injury or damage suffered, or longer depending on the limitation period to bring charges for the offence.99 Compensation from the State may be granted also when the offender is unable to pay (following a conviction or summary
+Under Swedish law, trafficking victims that are part of criminal proceedings can lodge a claim for compensation of damages to be paid by the perpetrator, and the prosecutor (upon request by the party) presents this action provided that it will not result in a major disruption.
+Alternatively, victims of crime may lodge a separate claim for compensation from the offender within 10 years from the injury or damage suffered, or longer depending on the limitation period to bring charges for the offence.
+Description or summary to pay (following a conviction or summary)

-97 GRETA (2018) Report Concerning the Implementation of the Council of Europe Convention on Action against Trafficking in Human Beings by the Netherlands, pp. 35-36 imposition of a fine) or is not possible to identify (after an inquiry confirming that the victim has been subjected to a criminal act), including for pain and suffering.100
+97 GRETA (2018) Report Concerning the Implementation of the Council of Europe Convention on Action against Trafficking in Human Beings by the Netherlands, pp. 35-36